Art @ SHAG

 Each season SHAG presents different exhibitions with artists, activists, and changemakers who are pioneering new ideas about justice and representation.

-For the 2023 season, SHAG is collaborating with The Here and There Collective (THAT Co.) to present the art exhibition, Slow and Sweaty.
-The show will feature works by AYDO, Antonius Bui, Dana Davenport, Hong Hong, Sareh Imani, Sara Jimenez, Umber Majeed, and Anna Ting Möller.
+For the 2023 season, SHAG collaborated with The Here and There Collective (THAT Co.) to present the art exhibition, Slow and Sweaty.
+The show featured works by AYDO, Antonius Bui, Dana Davenport, Hong Hong, Sareh Imani, Sara Jimenez, Umber Majeed, and Anna Ting Möller.

 “ART IS A HUGE PART OF WHAT WE DO AT SHAG.
 IT’S THE REASON SHAG EXISTS.”

 In 2022, SHAG partnered with K ART & Native Arts Collective to present the exhibition Indigenova, reflecting a contemporary and illuminated perspective on Indigenous artists.
 Artists included: Edgar Heap of Birds, Emmi Whitehorse, Erin Gingrich, Esteban Cabeza de Baca, Frank Buffalo Hyde, G. Peter Jemison, Henry Payer, Jaune Quick-to-See Smith, Julie Buffalo Head, Lewis deSoto, Robyn Tsinnajinnie, and Terran Last Gun.
 The presentation included a panel discussion with artist Frank Buffalo Hyde (Onandaga) moderated by exhibition curator and K Art founder Dave Kimelberg (Seneca), as well as a site-specific Native Host Sign by Edgar Heap of Birds, representing the artist’s largest activation within his Native Host series.